Tattoo trends. They come and they go.

 We have also seen a surge in demand for tattoos on the breast bone which open out onto the stomach.
 And in a truly selfless act, some breast cancer survivors have tattoos on their breasts to represent their struggle.
 Regardless of the reasons behind getting a tattoo in this area, though, there’s no denying its impact.
 Breast tattoos stand out so they are the best place to get a tattoo if you want to make a statement.

 Most breast tattoos are floral or have butterflies or birds in their design.
-Through 2016, we have also seen more anime-based tattoos inspired by Japanese art (such as this one).
+Through 2016, we have also seen more anime-based tattoos inspired by Japanese art.